-Today, we begin a four-part series on the state of forbearance as we begin to emerge from the pandemic how the forbearance program work and the benefits of the program, with a focus on whether race and income affected participation in and benefits from forbearance.
+Today, we begin a four-part series on the state of forbearance as we begin to emerge from the pandemic; we will address how the forbearance program works and the benefits of the program, with a focus on whether race and income affected participation in and benefits from forbearance.

 FORBEARANCE: WHO QUALIFIES AND HOW DOES IT WORK?

 As a refresher, forbearance affords borrowers the option to pause mortgage payments in the face of economic hardship, without putting the loan into delinquency.

 The CARES Act gave borrowers with federally-backed mortgages the ability to request up to 12 months of forbearance if they were financially impacted by the pandemic.
 As you can see below, 70 percent of all mortgages are backed by the federal government:

 These groups ultimately extended the forbearance program to 18 months.